mpvginde/pySTEPS-BE/docs/source/product.rst

 The NWP component used for the pySTEPS nowcast is provided by RMI's operational NWP models ALARO and AROME.
 Both models have a 1.3 km resolution and are run 4 times a day, providing a forecast up  leadtimes of 48 hours.
 Both ALARO and AROME use a non-hydrostatic dynamical core.
 The main difference between both model lies in their treatment of (deep) convection and microphysics.
 For the pySTEPS nowcast, the most recent and 2 previous rainfall forecasts of both the AROME and ALARO are used to create a lagged ensemble of 6 members.
-The NWP rainfall fields are regridded to the radar grid before they are used by pySTEPS.
+The NWP rainfall fields are regridded to the radar grid using the nearest gridpoint before they are used by pySTEPS.

 .. _nwp example: